 Given the non-stop political coverage in the US right now about immigrants’ and other groups’ rights, I’ve been thinking a lot about women’s rights and women’s issues lately.
 Even more so when I recently read an article that half of women married or in relationships have a “Plan B” man ready to call if their current relationship doesn’t work out.

 If you ever wanted to learn how the wealthy become wealthy, this book may give you the best answers you’ll ever get.
 Thomas J. Stanley and William D. Danko, authors of The Millionaire Next Door, spent twenty years researching how people become wealthy.

 Last month, I wrote about how I used to have such a hard time budgeting.
 I know I’m not the only one out there who has felt that budgeting is frustrating, tedious, and sometimes downright depressing.
 That improved once I got a good budgeting system in place and stuck with it.

 With Valentine’s Day around the corner, it’s easy to get wrapped up in that lovely-dovey feeling.
 But likely not every moment with your loved one is full of bliss, right?
-Believe it or not, finances are the number one source of relationship stress, according to a 2015 SunTrust Bank survey.
+Believe it or not, finances are the number one source of relationship stress.

 Earlier this week I posted about the 50/20/30 budgeting method complete with free budgeting calculator.
 If you calculated your percentages and decided that your spending and savings numbers are not what you want them to be, don’t worry.
 You’re in the same boat as many other people, but you have the awareness and motivation to change that.